Hello! Thank you for visiting our site and your interest in Studio on Main!

 Lauren Castellaw grew up in Nevada, Colorado, Wyoming, and Kansas City.
 Throughout her childhood, she played piano and was involved in band, choir, and plays.
 She was a member of honor choirs up to the state level, was selected as a soloist in honor choirs, sang in her high school's top choir and two show choirs, received Superior ratings at solo/small ensemble contest as a soloist up to the state level, was selected to play lead roles in school musicals, and received the National Choral Award.

 As a young adult, Lauren moved to Jackson, Tennessee, to study vocal/general music education at Union University, where she had a top vocal music scholarship and sang in both of Union's top choirs.
 She traveled to Germany with her choirs and sang in cathedrals all over the country.
-She was invited to sing the National Anthem at two major events in Jackson and was frequently selected to sing solos in both of her choirs.
+She was frequently selected to sing solos in both of her choirs and has been invited to sing the National Anthem at several events.
 She is now a proud member of West Tennessee Vocal Music Educators Association, which opens the door for her students to participate in Solo/Small Ensemble Contest.

 Lauren has deep family roots in Crockett County, married a Crockett County native, and is the choir director at Crockett County High School.
 She relishes in this unique opportunity to expose her CCHS students to a choral setting, while catering to individual and small group vocal and performance needs at the studio.